 The cyber-related academic programs at Murray State University go far beyond the classroom.
 From extracurricular organizations to national conferences, cyber-related students have the opportunity to explore computer and information technology in a number of different ways.
 The activities and organizations may vary based on a studen't major.

 Association of Computing Machinery (ACM)

 This organization draws most of its students from the Computer Science discipline.
 They elect their own officers and schedule meetings almost every month.
 Whenever possible, the officers arrange for tours of companies in the Western Kentucky area.
 They have also visited several high-tech companies in the Huntsville, AL, area.
 A major activity of ACM is to hold the regional programming competition in Murray each October.
 Teams from several Universities in this region participate in the intense day-long affair.

-The group's current faculty advisor is Dr. Matthew Tennyson or Dr. Marc Beck.
+The group's current faculty advisor is Dr. Matthew Tennyson.

 Association Of Information Technology (AITP)